 Bottlenecks of Conversational AI and Interaction Considerations for Next-Generation Agent Applications

-Over the past two years, I have frequently used various AI language models to solve daily work and life problems, essentially replacing Google searches with ChatGPT.
+Over the past two years, I have frequently used various AI language models to solve daily work and life problems, essentially replacing the previous Google search with ChatGPT.
 However, as I continued to use it, I gradually noticed some issues.

 Although compared to traditional search engines, AI does not require users to provide precise keywords, making it more efficient in searching.

-Thus, there arises a threshold of "how to ask AI the right questions," which is extremely unfriendly to general users.
+Thus, a threshold arises: "how to ask AI the right question," which is an extremely user-unfriendly requirement.
 Even though current services like ChatGPT can use short-term memory and historical data (likely with intent recognition models) to infer user intent and provide more reliable answers, from a product methodology perspective, this is still insufficient.

-The mobile internet era supported information and transactions for specific scenarios through limited service boundaries.
-Users could enter different apps (different scenarios) according to their needs to complete information queries and transactions, with "mobility" turning low-frequency into high-frequency.
+The mobile internet era, through limited service boundaries, provided information and transaction support for specific scenarios.
+Users could enter different apps (different scenarios) according to their needs to complete information queries and transactions.
+The "mobile" approach turned low-frequency into high-frequency.

-If we enter the AI era, where all services start with "requiring users to fully express their needs," it would stifle the vast legacy of the mobile internet era, turning AI into a verbose emotional companion, unable to deliver information to users more quickly or help users complete transactions more efficiently, which would be a significant failure.
+If we enter the AI era, where all services start from "requiring users to fully express their needs," it would stifle the vast legacy of the mobile internet era, turning AI into a rambling emotional companion, unable to deliver information to users more quickly or help users complete transactions more efficiently, which would be quite a failure.

 In my ideal Agent form, it should complete a full closed loop: